expressjs/expressjs.com/advanced/developing-template-engines.md

   res.render('index', { title: 'Hey', message: 'Hello there!'});
 })
 ~~~
-On making a request to the home page, "index.ntl" will be rendered as HTML.
+When you make a request to the home page, `index.ntl` will be rendered as HTML.